 I don’t recall being particularly traumatized by the realization that the animal I’d helped raise was now part of supper.
 I don’t know what that says about my psyche, but it was normal for mountain life.
 We buried many pets while I grew up, lots several chickens to a hungry possum, and got rid of the troublesome horse.

 Death is always near in the Appalachians.
 It just is.

-But I will say that, made well, this recipe beats nearly every bowl of shrimp & grits you will ever find.
+I will say that, made well, this recipe beats nearly every bowl of shrimp & grits you will ever find.
 So invest in high-quality meat and spices, and break out the cream and butter.
-And stone-ground grits.
-Do not EVEN think of making this with some crappy store-bought dried grit crap.
+And true stone-ground grits.
+Do not EVEN think of making this with some crappy store-bought instant grit crap.

 Also, don’t tell me “I hate grits.
 They’re gross and I refuse to eat them” until you’ve made them THIS WAY.
-Then, if you still hatethem, you are wrong but we can remain friends. 🙂
+Then, if you still hate them, you are still wrong but we can remain friends. 🙂

 RameyLady’s Shrimp and Grits Recipe